scylladb/scylladb/docs/troubleshooting/report-scylla-problem.rst

 Use ``scyllatop`` instead.

 .. note::
-   To help the ScyllaDB support team assess your problem, it is best to pipe the results to a file which you can attach with the Health Check report.
+   To help the ScyllaDB support team assess your problem, it is best to pipe the results to a file which you can attach with Scylla Doctor Vitals.

 1. Check the ``Send files to ScyllaDB supportgauge-load``.
 If the load is close to 100%, the bottleneck is Scylla CPU.